blowb/blowb-doc/setup-host/docker.rst

    }
    EOF

-Also run the following command:
+Now we are going to record the host IP address in the ``docker0`` network.
+First run the following command:
 ::

    ifconfig docker0